 Traditionally, mattress purchases usually include a deal on a box spring.
 Older spring-based mattresses required a box spring – and some still do for their warranties – but newer mattresses don’t rely on a bed spring for support anymore.
-Platform beds are a popular choice because there’s so much variety in styles.
-Many mattresses still require a foundation of sorts, but many don’t – you could put your latex or memory foam mattress on the floor and be fine.
-The best platform bed idea can tie your bedroom style together, offer extra comfort, and offer a bit of height to make it easier to get in and out of bed.
+Platform beds are a popular choice because there’s so much variety in design and style.
+Many mattresses still require a foundation of sorts, but many don’t – you could put your latex or memory foam mattress on the floor and be just fine.
+The best platform bed can tie your bedroom style together, offer extra comfort and offer a bit of height to make it easier to get in and out of bed.
 Here are our picks for the best platform beds money can buy, so take a look below to compare and contrast our top recommendations.

 Classic Brands Adjustable Bed